langston-barrett/tree-splicer/README.md

 # tree-splicer

-tree-splicer is a simple grammar-based test case generator (black-box fuzzer).
-It uses tree-sitter grammars to parse a number of input files, and produces new files formed by splicing together parts of the input files.
+tree-splicer is a simple grammar-based test case generator.
+It parses a number of input files using [tree-sitter][tree-sitter] grammars, and produces new files formed by splicing together their ASTs.

-tree-splicer aims to occupy a different niche from more advanced grammar-based fuzzers like Gramatron, Nautilus, and Grammarinator.
-Rather than achieve maximal coverage and bug-finding through complete, hand-written grammars and complex techniques like coverage-based feedback, tree-splicer aims to achieve maximal ease-of-use by using off-the-shelf tree-sitter grammars and not requiring any instrumentation (nor even source code) for the target.
-In short, tree-splicer wants to be the [Radamsa][radamsa] of grammar-based fuzzing.
+tree-splicer generates test cases in the [tree-crasher][tree-crasher] fuzzer and in [icemaker][icemaker], though it can also be used as a standalone tool.

 tree-sitter grammars are resistant to syntax errors.
 Therefore, tree-splicer can even mutate syntactically-invalid inputs!
 You can also use tree-splicer